corporateshark/VCauto/README.md

 Generate project files from C/C++ source files for:

-* VisualStudio 2010
-* VisualStudio 2012
-* VisualStudio 2013
 * Qt Creator
 * Code::Blocks
 * Makefiles
-* Android NDK makefiles
+* Android NDK makefiles (up to NDK r21 Beta 2)

-Should run on any platform with Python 3+.
+Should run on any platform with Python 2/3+.

 =============================